-These Beta Israel [as Ethiopian Jews are known] pilgrims were part of the first wave of their community's aliyah to Israel in 1977.
+These Beta Israel [as Ethiopian Jews are known] pilgrims were part of the first wave of their community'sto Israel in 1977.
 Traversing through Sudan and Egypt was extremely perilous, and many did not survive the trek.

-For many generations, the Beta Israel had longed to reach Jerusalem in a quest to renew their covenant with God and for spiritual redemption.
-So strong was their desire that they created a holiday as a time to pray for this miracle.
+For many generations, the Beta Israel had longed to reach Jerusalem in a quest to renew their covenant with God and find spiritual redemption.
+So strong was their desire that they created a holiday to pray for this miracle.
 They called it Sigd (meaning "worship") and celebrated it on the 50th day after Yom Kippur.
-This year it is celebrated today, November 4.
+This year, it is celebrated on November 13.

-We do not know when Sigd came to be, but scholars place its origin sometime between 500-1400 years ago, long before any Ethiopian Jew actually made a pilgrimage to Jerusalem.
+We do not know when Sigd came to be, but scholars place its origin sometime between 500-1400 years ago, long before any Ethiopian Jew made a pilgrimage to Jerusalem.

-The quest to reach Jerusalem was based on myths and stories told throughout generations.
-And with no modern media, it is these stories which fueled the community's beliefs as to what awaited them in the Promised Land.
-The brave people who made the journey to Israel in 1977, may have been the first to do so in modern times, but not the last.
+The quest to reach Jerusalem was based on myths and stories told over generations.
+These stories fueled the community's beliefs as to what awaited them in the Promised Land.
+The brave people who made the journey to Israel in 1977 may have been the first to do so in modern times, but not the last.
 They were followed by 2 more organized pilgrimages -- "Operation Moshe" (1984) and "Operation Shlomo" (1991).

 Today, Israel's Beta Israel community celebrates Sigd at the Armon HaNatziv promenade in Jerusalem.
-For many years, they did so without formal state recognition.
+For many years, they did so without the holiday being recognized by the state.
 The Knesset finally declared Sigd as an official Israeli holiday in 2008.

-The main holiday traditions originally included fasting, bathing in a ritual bath, and wearing white clothing as a sign of purity.
-On the day of the holiday, the leaders would read from a special liturgical book, called "the Orit," atop a mountain symbolizing Mount Sinai.
+The main holiday traditions originally included fasting, ritual bathing, and wearing white clothing as a sign of purity.
+On Sigd, leaders would read from a special liturgical book called "the Orit" atop a mountain symbolizing Mount Sinai.
 The Orit contains a translation of the some of the books of the Bible into Ge’ez, an Ethiopian Jewish liturgical language.
 Nowadays, the holiday is celebrated mostly with a large march alongside the promenade, accompanied by song and dance.